Expansion of SC park known for spider lilies tied to $8.3M for Gallo winery project

-COLUMBIA — Financial incentives being offered to lure a California wine giant to South Carolina could help pay for the expansion of a Palmetto State park and wildlife area famous for its rare spider lilies.
+COLUMBIA — Financial incentives being offered to lure a California wine giant to South Carolina could help pay for the expansion of a state park and wildlife area famous for its rare spider lilies.

 In Chester County, an hour north of Columbia, where E&J Gallo has proposed to build a $400 million wine bottling and distribution plant, there is a fair number of wetlands, including on Gallo's 630-acre tract.
 In order to satisfy federal environmental requirements, the company must replace those covered over by its planned East Coast hub with a new wetlands area.